Soulful, Compassionate Counselling and Psychotherapy

 GDPR and Confidentiality

-All counsellors are required to have what is known as supervision.
+All counsellors and psychotherapists are required to have what is known as supervision.
 This is a process designed to support our work together by giving me the opportunity to ask questions, reflect and be challenged by a more experienced practitioner.
 The sessions have strict confidentiality guidelines.

 Ethics and code of conduct